Digital Platforms: A Gateway To Social Change…

 Patience is a viture but I was hoping to receive a response fast to keep the story ticking.
 In hindsight I appreciate Darren Goodsir had a lot on his plate as Editor - and our community campaign was not something they could have planned for.

 "Friends - join in our Twitter adventure.
 We need to spark Conversation.
 Like all good Q & A Shows you need a balanced conversation.
 Dave Hughes, please stand up!
 Some folk to tweet could be: @TonyJones_qanda, @PeterFray, @ABCMediaWatch, @wendy_harmer, @nick_xenophon@turnbullmalcolm, @d_hughesy, @tanya_plibersek, @cassandragoldie, @triplejHack, @KathViner, @JasonClareMP"

 *Dozens of friends use their twitter to message these people.
 This was a strong show of support.
 Whether Tony Jones read their tweet isn’t the point.
-We gave ourselves a chance by raising our voices with the tools we had.
+We gave ourselves a chance by using the tools we had.

 Email from SMH Editor-in-Chief